Self-love is an important part of self-care. When you’re ready to reset and recharge, you can use these tips as inspiration to love yourself more.

 21. Take a bath

-Light some candles, turn out the lights, and pour some Epsom salts into the warm water.
+Loving yourself sometimes comes with some candles, dimmed lights, and Epsom salts in warm water.

 Your tub can be another great place to bring in some mindfulness.
 If you’re up for a mindfulness exercise while you soak, consider using all your senses to notice how the water feels, looks, and sounds.